-Mr. Stark counsels on a wide range of complex domestic and international tax issues, including a significant emphasis on cross-border transfer pricing.
+Sanford counsels on a wide range of complex domestic and international tax issues, including a significant emphasis on cross-border transfer pricing.
 He has served as counsel in a number of the largest tax controversy and litigation matters in recent years.
 He advises clients in various industries and on all aspects of the tax controversy process, including pre-audit, audit, administrative appeals, Advance Pricing Agreements, and Competent Authority proceedings.
-Mr. Stark litigates tax disputes in federal trial and appellate courts, and his transfer pricing experience includes planning and internal restructurings in addition to controversy and litigation.
+Sanford litigates tax disputes in federal trial and appellate courts, and his transfer pricing experience includes planning and internal restructurings in addition to controversy and litigation.

-Mr. Stark has consistently been named one of the nation’s leading tax controversy lawyers by Chambers USA and by World Tax Experts Guide, Tax Controversy Leaders Guide, Guide to World’s Leading Transfer Pricing Advisers, and Washingtonian, among other publications.
-Clients describe him as a “brilliant tax attorney” and a “great practitioner whom peers and clients all trust and respect.”
-Clients further note that he is “amazing to work with,” possesses “strong business and legal insights,” and “takes the time to understand us and you really feel he is part of your team.
+Sanford is consistently named one of the nation’s leading Tax Controversy lawyers as recognized in Chambers USA (both Nationwide Tax Controversy and District of Columbia Tax), The Best Lawyers in America, the World Tax Experts Guide, the Tax Controversy Leaders Guide, Who’s Who Legal (including recognition in the Who’s Who Legal inaugural edition of Thought Leaders: USA 2023), the Guide to World’s Leading Transfer Pricing Advisers, and Washingtonian, among other publications.
+Clients describe him as “a brilliant tax attorney,” “exceptionally skilled,” “amazing to work with,” “extremely knowledgeable, responsive and engaging,” and a “great practitioner whom peers and clients all trust and respect.”
+He “receives resounding acclaim for his work on large tax controversy matters,” is a “great team leader with a great courtroom presence,” and clients find that he possesses “strong business and legal insights,” and “takes the time to understand us and you really feel he is part of your team.
 He always does what is right for the client.”

 Representative matters include:*

 *Includes matters handled prior to joining Gibson Dunn